 practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+What is the policy to assess good governance practices of the investee companies?

-To the extent that the sub-fund invests directly into financial instruments other than investment funds, the following applies: The procedure to assess the good governance practices of the investee companies is based on the analysis of the corporate principles in accordance with the International Corporate Governance Network - Principles of combating corruption in accordance with the UN Global Compact.
+To the extent that the sub-fund invests directly into financial instruments other than investment funds, the following applies: The procedure to assess the good governance practices of the investee companies is based on the analysis of the corporate principles in accordance with OECD Guidelines for multinational enterprises the principles of the UNGC principles, the UN Guiding Principles on Business and Human Rights and the standards of the International Labour Organization.